clojuredocs/guides/articles/tutorials/getting_started.md

 This guide covers:

+ * prerequisites (such as Leiningen) and installing
- * The REPL
+ * running the REPL
- * Leiningen, Creating a Sample Project
+ * creating a project
+ * interactive development

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images & stylesheets).
 The source is available [on Github](https://github.com/clojuredocs/cds).